danielledeleo/blog/content/posts/thinkpad-2020.md

 ## 4. Processor

 This section is easy.
 Ryzen 4000 7nm series APUs.
 The 8-core, 16-thread Ryzen 7 4800U would be a great chip for an X1 Carbon-style notebook.
-The higher TDP Ryzen 7 4800H would be great for a T- or P- series notebook.
+The higher TDP Ryzen 7 4800H would be great for a T- or P-series notebook.
 Buying an Intel CPU at this point means buying old tech, and you may very well be gambling future performance away with the speculative execution bug of the week.
-I have a very hard time convincing myself that a >65W 14nm++ Comet Lake H chip, even if it has 10 cores[^2], would be worth it.
+I have a very hard time convincing myself that a >65W 14nm++ Comet Lake H chip would be worth it, even if it has 10 cores[^2].
 I know nanometer numbers are just marketing, but 7nm is the smarter choice, and AMD's integrated graphics are better.

 ## 5. Graphics